ASSERT-KTH/toady/README.md

 # Project Toady

-Project Toady is a research project funded by the Kingdom of Sweden about the importance of humor in science.
+In project Toady we investigate the importance of different forms of humor in science software.
+It is a long-term research project funded by the Kingdom of Sweden.
 We are investigating the following research questions:

 - to what extent does humor contribute to scientific excellence?
 - to what extent does humor contribute to training top caliber PhD students?
 - to what extent does humor contribute to outreach?
+- to what extent does humor contribute to engineering critical software?

 Principal investigators: Prof. Benoit Baudry, Prof. Martin Monperrus